huml-lang/website/content/specification.md

   - 3
 ```

 ## Key-less documents

 An empty HUML document is evaluated as an empty dict by default.
 However, a document does not need to be a dict at the root.
-Similar to JSON, it can be a key-less scalar or a vector list.
+Similar to JSON, it can be a key-less scalar or a list.

 ```huml
 true